This article features a short overview of some Major Public Event CBRN protection cases that I have seen during my 15-year career at Environics.

 Here, the Indian Army fielded more than 100 units of Environics handheld chemical detectors to secure the event.

-15 years of Major Public Event (MPE) protection part 1 ends here, but stay tuned for part 2!
+15 years of Major Public Events (MPE) protection part 1 ends here, but check also part 2!